bestia-dev-archived/cargo_crev_reviews_workspace/README.md

 show if there is newer version. cache it in a file. markdown instead of raw text special types for html encoded strings and attribute_value_encoded strings.
 So I can be sure that I did or did not encoded them.
+Get from crates.io in the background.

 ## cargo crev reviews and advisory